Skip to main content

 }

 The component owns the editor's lifecycle — constructs on mount, destroys on unmount.
 The onMount return is the React-19-style cleanup that runs before destroy.
 The diagram type defaults to ClassDiagram when no defaultModel is supplied; pass defaultType for a different one.
+It is StrictMode-safe — React's dev double mount/unmount constructs and destroys the editor cleanly, with no leaked instance or Yjs document.

-Import from /react
+Import from @tumaet/apollon

 Reaching the editor instance